PradeepKadubandi/rl-agri/README.md

 ## Todo
 - Try different exploration constants
+- Try a different selection technique for optimal rollout (based on count and reward) (idea from paper)
+- Does it make sense to try the combination of TD and MCTS? (need to understand better) (from paper)
-- Finish reading the survey paper below in references and see if there are any other alternatives to try
+- Finish reading the survey paper below in references and see if there are other alternatives to try seem promising
 - Try a different simulator model where you start with cell in center and try a combination of all adjacent cell plants as next states.
 In this the branching factor is still a constant (2^8 = 256) though it's lot more than 2.
   - Or we can keep the branching factor as 2 and try the states in a pre-defined spiral order (say clock wise) from center cell as well.
 The basis for these ideas is the nature of reward system where cells are impacted by adjacent cells.
 But I will know how it performs only after implementing it.